ethereum/execution-spec-tests/docs/consuming_tests/index.md

 # The following two artifacts are intended for consumption by clients:
 # - fixtures.tar.gz: Generated up to the last deployed fork.
 # - fixtures_develop.tar.gz: Generated up to and including the latest dev fork.
-# As of Oct 2023, dev is Cancun, deployed is Shanghai.
+# As of March 2024, dev is Prague, deployed is Cancun.

 ARTIFACT="fixtures_develop.tar.gz"